Bam92/abelmbula/content/blog/hex-rgb-convertor/index.md

 ## What are we building?

 As you may have read in the title, the app you'll build at the end of this lesson takes a hex (short for hexadecimal) color (e.g **#457a7a**) as input and returns an rgb equivalent as output (**rgb(69,122,122)**).

-Let call it **RGBizer**.
-Also, we will use the submitted color as a background on the right side of the page, and as the color for the RGB text.
+Let call our app **RGBizer App**.
+As a bonus feature, the submitted color will be the background color on the right side of the page, and as the color for the RGB text.

 You can see the finished app https://codepen.io/bam92/pen/QWwOMYR.

 We will be building our app in two parts.
 This is the first one, and it is focusing on HTML and CSS.